jupyter/nbgrader/nbgrader/docs/source/user_guide/installation.rst

-When run in this way with the ``--sys-prefix`` option, the nbextensions and serverextension will be installed and enabled for anyone using the particular Python installation or conda env where nbgrader is installed.
+When run in this way with the ``--sys-prefix`` option, the nbextensions and serverextension will be installed and enabled for anyone using the particular Python installation or conda environment where nbgrader is installed.
 If that Python installation is available system-wide, all users will immediately be able to use the nbgrader extensions.

 There are a number of ways you may need to customize the installation.